Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth: The RSOS model of surface growth

-This follows similarly to the inductive proofs we give for RSOS.
+This follows similarly to the inductive proofs given for RSOS.
 In this way however, ballistic deposition can be seen as a directed `last passage percolation' on the random Poisson lattice, viewed as a disordered geometry.
-In direct analogy, the result we give for $\RSOS$ shows that it is an analog of directed first passage percolation on this lattice. \\
+In direct analogy, the result established here for RSOS shows that it is an analog of directed first passage percolation on this lattice. \\

-Similar representations for surface growth models in terms of paths on the Harris lattice appear in \cite{cannizzaro2020brownian, chatterjee2021superconcentration, ganguly2021cutoff, ferrari2006harness, penrose2008growth, comets2022scaling}. \cite{cannizzaro2020brownian} studies in great detail a model of surface growth called $0$-ballistic deposition, starting with the observation that the one-point distribution of the surface height may be described by a type of random walk on a disordered lattice. \cite{ganguly2021cutoff} also provides a representation of Glauber dynamics for the discrete Gaussian free field in terms of functionals for these types of paths; the analysis of the more general harness process \cite{ferrari2006harness} began with a similar observation.
+Similar representations for surface growth models in terms of paths on the Harris lattice appear in \cite{cannizzaro2020brownian, chatterjee2021superconcentration, ganguly2021cutoff, ferrari2006harness, penrose2008growth, comets2022scaling}. \cite{cannizzaro2020brownian} studies in great detail a model of surface growth called $0$-ballistic deposition, beginning with the observation that the one-point distribution of the surface height may be described by a type of random walk on a disordered lattice. \cite{ganguly2021cutoff} also provides a representation of Glauber dynamics for the discrete Gaussian free field in terms of functionals for these types of paths; the analysis of the more general harness process \cite{ferrari2006harness} began with a similar observation.
 In \cite{chatterjee2021superconcentration}, Chatterjee introduced a general method to study fluctuations in discrete time surface growth models, based on a backwards-in-time random walk representation of the variance.